 Every brew process is different, so you’ll want to think of our parameters more as guidelines than law.
 Play around with your brew parameters to dial in your coffee just how you like it.

-This method brews by percolation allowing water to pass slowly through the coffee grounds, extracting great flavour along the way.
-The Hario V60 dripper is easy to use, and uses paper filters to separate any unwanted oils and sediments from your coffee, leaving you with a bright, clean-tasting resulting brew.
+This method brews by percolation, allowing water to pass slowly through the coffee grounds and extracting great flavour along the way.
+The Hario V60 dripper is easy to use, and uses paper filters to separate any unwanted oils and sediments from your coffee, leaving you with a bright, clean-tasting brew.